lemerafael/sky/README.md

 - Implement create tests with invalid project info
 - Implement create tests with invalid info from user
 - Implement create tests with info from nonexsistent user
-- Implement get tests
-- Implement get tests with invalid info from user
-- Implement get tests with info from nonexsistent user

 ## Testing for Authentication
 - Implement login tests